Simulating pedestrians with state of the art models.

 Basically, we package

-JuPedSim and all its dependencies in a lightweight image, which can just used without any hassle.
+JuPedSim and all its dependencies in a lightweight image, which can just be used without any hassle.

 For Linux systems please check this excellent blog: